Engagement party

 Absolutely — it works at any point in the wedding run-up where people have their phones and a few minutes: the engagement do, the hen or stag, the bridal shower, the rehearsal dinner or the reception itself.

 Honestly, no — Pantsy is built for guests in the same room, where reading each other's faces is half the fun.
-For a fully remote hen over video it isn't the right fit.
+For a fully remote event over video it isn't the right fit.

 Before the first dance

 Free, no app, no props.
-Start a game in the time it takes to find your seat.
+Start a game faster than you could find your seat.